 2. California - 44 Truck Drivers Killed

-Some portion of California's lower death (relative to Texas) can be attributed to its lower speed limit for larger trucks.
+Some portion of California's lower death rate (relative to Texas) can be attributed to its lower speed limit for larger trucks.
 The state caps truck and bus speeds at 55 mph.

 3. Florida - 31 Truck Drivers Killed

-Florida ranks as the 3rd deadliest state for truck drivers in the U.S. While Florida lacks some of the difficult terrain that other states have, it does have a large population and several significant highways.
+Florida ranks as the 3rd deadliest state for truck drivers in the U.S. While Florida lacks some of the difficult terrains that other states have, it does have a large population and several significant highways.
 For instance, I-95 and I-75 are major north-south highways, while I-10 is a major east-west thoroughfare.

 4. Georgia - 25 Truck Drivers Killed